robotix/2020.robotix.in/_events/stax.md

 * The robot will then pick a block from the main stack and identify its colour.

-* The robot has to use the side stacks for the intermediate steps involved, in order to achieve a particular sequence, given in advance by Team ROBOTIX.
+* The robot has to use the side stacks for the intermediate steps involved, in order to achieve a particular sequence that it detected initially from the indicator blocks.

 #### Arena